 You should only charge for VAT and show VAT if you are VAT registered.

-Getting Started Using the Invoice Templates
+Getting Started Using the Self Employed Invoice Template

-Now you have your template, you’ll need to customise it so it’s right for your brand and business.
+Now you have your basic template, you’ll need to customise it so it’s right for your brand and business.

 Step 1: Add Your Details